docker-hy/docker-hy.github.io/exercises.md

 *Do not alter the code of either project*

 > TIP: When configuring web applications keep browser developer console ALWAYS open, F12 or cmd+shift+I when the browser window is open.
 Information about configuring cross origin requests is in README of the backend project.

+> TIP: Developer console has multiple views, most important ones are Console and Network.
+Exploring the Network tab can give you a lot of information on where messages are being sent and what is received as response!

 ![]({{ "/images/exercises/back-and-front.png" | absolute_url }})